Bayannurosaurus

 Bayannurosaurus is a non-hadrosauriform ankylopollexian ornithopod described in 2018 by Xu Xing.
 It lived during the early Aptian period, being found in the Bayin-Gobi Formation of China.
 The genus includes the type species Bayannurosaurus perfectus.
 A phylogenetic analysis of Bayannurosaurus indicates that it is more derived than Hypselospinus, yet less derived than Ouranosaurus and just outside of the Hadrosauriformes.
 It was a large iguanodontian, measuring up to 9 m in total body length.
-The genus name Bayannurosaurus comes from Bayannur, the area where it was found, while the species name perfectus comes from the "perfect" preservation of the holotype specimen.
+The genus name Bayannurosaurus comes from Bayannur, the area where it was found, while the species name perfectus comes from the "perfect" preservation of the holotype specimen (IMMNH PV00001).